Why Control Dust in Your Home

-It can be difficult to control dust in your home.
-True, no one likes to see dust reappear after you have spent a Sunday afternoon dusting and cleaning your living space, but it is an inconvenient fact we all must deal with.
-Dust will occur naturally and circulate throughout any household.
-With all homes being different sizes and dimensions it is up to each individual homeowner to determine how quickly dust accumulates and how often you should clean (hint: the more often the better.)
+We can agree that it can be difficult to control dust in your home.
+Dust occurs naturally and circulate throughout any household.
+With all homes being different in size, it is up to each individual homeowner to determine how quickly dust accumulates and how often you should clean (hint: the more often the better.)

 Let’s explore methods to prevent this and control dust in the home:

 Air Duct Cleaning to Control Dust in Your Home –

 A build-up of dust in the ductwork is one of the major reasons for reduced efficiency and a rise in household energy costs.

 -Any system cleaning will begin with changing the filter.
 We recommend homeowners replace filters every two to three months by the homeowner in between professional cleanings.
 If there has been construction, renovations or there are pets in the home you will want to replace more frequently.

 -Next, a certified technician will perform an air duct cleaning.
 This is done to dislodge and gather dust, as well as, other allergens and contaminants.

 Control Dust in Your Home with a Chemical Application